A Taste Of Enlightenment: Feeling Bliss In An Hour

 10. My GIFT to YOU - free one hour coaching session

-Olly Alexander Branford MD, MBBS, MA(Cantab), PhD
+Olly Alexander Branford MBBS MA PhD

 Hello,

-I am very pleased to meet you.
+I am delighted and enchanted to meet you.
+I coach men with 'Deep Coaching', 'Supercoaching', and Transformative Life Coaching (TLC).
 Thank you for reading this far.
 I very much look forward to connecting with the highest version of you, to seeing your highest possibility, and to our conversations.
-Please do contact me via my website for a free connection call and a free experience of coaching.
-I am here to serve you.
+Please do contact me via my email for a free connection call and a free experience of coaching on Zoom or in person.

 I have a Bachelor's degree in Natural Sciences from Trinity College, Cambridge; a Master's Degree in Philosophy from Trinity College, Cambridge; a PhD Doctorate in Scientific Research from University College London (UCL); a Medical Degree (MD/MBBS) from The Royal Free Hospital School of Medicine, London and have been a doctor and reconstructive trauma and cancer surgeon in London for 20 years.
-I have published over 50 peer reviewed scientific journal articles, have been an associate editor and frequent scientific faculty member, and am the author of several scientific books.
+I have a number of other higher qualifications in science and surgery.
+I have published over 50 peer reviewed PubMed cited scientific journal articles, have been an associate editor and frequent scientific faculty member, and am the author of several scientific books.
 I have been awarded my Diploma in Transformative Life Coaching in London, which has International Coaching Federation (ICF) Accreditation, as well as the UK Association for Coaching (AC), and the European Mentoring and Coaching Council (EMCC).
-I have been on my own transformative journey full time for four years and I am ready to be your guide to you finding out who you really are and how the world works.
+I have been on my own transformative journey full time for over five years and I am ready to be your guide to you finding out who you really are and how the world works.